- 2 tbsp olive oil

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

-- 8 skinless boneless chicken thigh, halved if large
+- 8 skinless boneless chicken thighs, halved if large

 - 1 onion, chopped